SAP-samples/teched2022-DA261/README.md

 ## SAP Business Application Studio

 SAP Business Application Studio is a SAP BTP service that offers a modern development environment tailored for business application development.

-With the enablement of the SAP HANA tool extensions are added, it can be used to build and deploy native SAP HANA database artifacts such as tables and calculation views.

 ### SAP Business Application Studio Exercises